 Show Your Support

-Duquesne established the second Doctor of Pharmacy (Pharm.D.) program in the United States in 1968, pioneered the six-year entry level Pharm.D. program as the industry standard, and initiated the nation's first weekend Pharm.D. program to help adults change careers and address the growing nationwide shortage of pharmacists.
+Duquesne established the second post-baccalaureate Doctor of Pharmacy (Pharm.D.) program in the United States in 1968, pioneered the six-year entry level Pharm.D. program as the industry standard in 1994, and initiated the nation's first weekend pathway Pharm.D. program to help adults change careers and address the growing nationwide shortage of pharmacists in 2005.

-The Duquesne pharmacy faculty ranks third among private pharmacy schools for National Institutes of Health research grants.
+The Duquesne University School of Pharmacy faculty ranks fourth among private pharmacy schools for National Institutes of Health funded research grants.
 Graduate M.S./Ph.D. program enrollment at Duquesne has more than doubled in the past 10 years.
-Graduates of the highly-selective Pharm.D. program have achieved 100 percent placement in jobs or advanced education for more than a decade.
+Graduates of the highly-selective Pharm.D. program have achieved nearly 100 percent placement in jobs or advanced education for more than a decade.